Are you a small business owner?

 – 25% of compensation, as defined by the plan, with special calculations for sole-proprietor and partnership entities

-Total contributions to a participant’s account, not counting catch-up contributions for those age 50 and over, cannot exceed the lessor of: 100% of compensation, or $58,000 for 2021; ($61,000 for 2022).
+Total contributions to a participant’s account, not counting catch-up contributions for those age 50 and over, cannot exceed the lessor of: 100% of compensation, or $66,000 in 2023.
 In addition, the 401(k) limit on elective deferrals is an individual, calendar year limit, not a limit for each plan.
 If a business owner is also employed by another company and participates in its 401(k) plan, the total of all elective deferrals cannot exceed the annual contribution limit.

 Contribution limits for self-employed individuals: